 Any medications you are taking

 Drinks/ water.
 We brought containers to fill there.
 A sports bottle or travel cup/ flask with straws, and small change for snack machine.
-You can buy reusable straws from Ethical Superstore or Natural Collection- these are helpful when drinking in funny positions.
+You can also buy bamboo straws - these are helpful when drinking in funny positions.
 Before and since I have seen no need for straws.

 Find out about hospital food beforehand.
 Saying that, I was assured there were vegan and gluten free options but it didn't always work out that way.